 When 16th century French explorer Jacques Cartier set foot on the river island that would become Montreal, its place as a major centre of Francophone language and culture was assured — even after the British took possession in 1760.

-Today, French-Canadian joie de vivre and sophistication, mixed with a striking sense of collective creativity, plenty of gritty street art and the odd dash of student-fuelled mayhem, makes Montreal the Great White North’s undoubted cultural capital, as well as a hotspot for distinctive food and fashion.
-There’s also ample outdoor fun within easy reach.
+Today, French-Canadian joie de vivre and sophistication, mixed with a striking sense of collective creativity, plenty of gritty street art, and the odd dash of student-fuelled mayhem, makes Montreal the Great White North’s undoubted cultural capital.
+The city is also a hotspot for distinctive food and fashion, and there’s ample outdoor fun within easy reach.

 Enjoy this Montreal travel guide.

 With its centuries-old architecture, cobblestone streets and horse-drawn carriages, Old Montreal — the city’s historic heart — is a living museum.

 The highlight is Gothic Revival Notre-Dame Basilica, whose sky-blue ceiling glitters with gold stars, but other places worth stopping in on a heritage stroll include Pointe-à-Callière.
 Layers of Montreal’s rich history are revealed at this excellent archaeological site and museum.

 A deeply conservative Catholic society for centuries, Montreal was transformed in the 1960s, and showed off its fresh, modern outlook by hosting the 1967 World’s Fair, and then the 1976 Olympics.
 The striking geodesic dome that was Expo 67’s American pavilion (now the Biosphère environment museum) has become a symbol of Montreal, as has the Olympic Stadium.
 Take the funicular to the dramatically inclined torch tower’s tip for the best views in town.